-- Advanced diagnostic imaging procedures that are medically necessary for the diagnosis of illness, injury, or disease.
+Advanced diagnostic imaging procedures that are medically necessary for the diagnosis of illness, injury, or disease.
 For purposes of this benefit, advanced diagnostic imaging procedures include CT scans, MRIs, PET scans, CATH labs, and nuclear cardiology studies.
-When services are provided as part of a covered emergency room visit, your plan's emergency room benefit applies. - Diagnostic radiology and laboratory procedures provided or ordered by a physician, nurse practitioner, alternative care practitioner, or physician assistant.
-These services may be performed or provided by laboratories, radiology facilities, hospitals, and physicians, including services in conjunction with office visits. - Emergency room services.
+When services are provided as part of a covered emergency room visit, your plan's emergency room benefit applies.

+- Diagnostic radiology and laboratory procedures.
+Benefits are based on the setting where services are performed. - For services performed in a physician's office, the benefit stated in your Medical Benefit Summary for Professional Services Office Procedures and Supplies applies - For services performed in an ambulatory surgical center or outpatient hospital setting, the benefits stated in your Medical Benefit Summary for Outpatient Services Diagnostic and Therapeutic Radiology and Lab apply. - Emergency room services.
 The emergency room benefit stated in your Medical Benefit Summary covers all emergency medical screening and services, including any diagnostic test necessary for emergency care (including radiology, laboratory work, CT scans, and MRIs).
-The benefit does not cover further treatment provided on referral from the emergency room.
-Emergency room services for physicians and facilities are subject to the deductible and/or co-insurance stated in your Medical Benefit Summary for Emergency Room Visits.

-For emergency medical conditions, non-participating providers are paid at the participating provider level.

-Emergency room charges for services, supplies, or conditions excluded from coverage under this plan are not eligible for payment.

-- Surgery and other outpatient services.
-Benefits are based on the setting where services are performed. - For surgeries or outpatient services performed in a physician's office, the benefit stated in your Medical Benefit Summary for Professional Services - Office Procedures and Supplies applies. - For surgeries or outpatient services performed in an ambulatory surgical center or outpatient hospital setting, both the benefits shown on your Medical Benefit Summary for Professional Services - Surgery Charges and the Outpatient Services - Outpatient Surgery/Services apply. - Therapeutic radiology services, chemotherapy, and renal dialysis provided or ordered by a physician.
-Covered services include a prescribed, orally administered anticancer medication used to kill or slow the growth of cancerous cells. - Benefits for members who are receiving services for end-stage renal disease (ESRD), who are eligible for Medicare, are limited to 125% of the current Medicare allowable amount for participating and non-participating ESRD service providers. - Benefits will continue to be paid at the cost share level applied to other benefits in the same category for members who are not eligible for Medicare. - In accordance with federal and state laws, there is an initial period where this policy will be primary to Medicare.
-Once that period of time has elapsed the plan will pay up to the amount it would have paid in the secondary position. - Other medically necessary diagnostic services provided in a hospital or outpatient setting, including testing or observation to diagnose the extent of a medical condition.
+The benefit does not cover further treatment provided on referral from the emergency room. - For emergency medical conditions, non-participating providers are paid at the participating provider level. - Emergency room charges for services, supplies, or conditions excluded from coverage under this plan are not eligible for payment. - Surgery and other outpatient services.
+Benefits are based on the setting where services are performed. - For surgeries or outpatient services performed in a physician's office, the benefit stated in your Medical Benefit Summary for Professional Services Office Procedures and Supplies applies. - For surgeries or outpatient services performed in an ambulatory surgical center or outpatient hospital setting, both the benefits shown on your Medical Benefit Summary for Professional Services - Surgery Charges and the Outpatient Services - Outpatient Surgery/Services apply. - Therapeutic radiology services, chemotherapy, and renal dialysis provided or ordered by a physician.
+Covered services include a prescribed, orally administered anticancer medication used to kill or slow the growth of cancerous cells.
+Absent a contracted allowable fee amount based on the Medicare allowable, benefits for members who are receiving renal dialysis are limited to 125 percent of the current Medicare allowable amount for participating and non-participating providers.
+In all situations and settings, benefits are subject to the deductibles, co-payments, and/or co-insurance stated in your Medical Benefit Summary for Outpatient Services Diagnostic and therapeutic radiology and lab. - Other medically necessary diagnostic services provided in a hospital or outpatient setting, including testing or observation to diagnose the extent of a medical condition.